tripledio/tripledio.github.io/_posts/2017-11-07-model-anti-patterns.md

 For me the single model approach is only a viable approach in very, very rare cases.
 When the application is very, very small and lightweight.
 When it has a complexity that is so low, a functionality so simple and straightforward that anyone can grasp it immediately.
 An application so simple that it is very easy to change without running the risk of introducing any unwanted side effects.

-If the application is a very simple crud application or just a simple data transformation, then you often hear the argument that different models have no use.
+If the application is a very simple CRUD application or just a simple data transformation, then you often hear the argument that different models have no use.
 If there is just one problem that is being solved (transforming some data) or the problems solved are extremely simple (basic CRUD with very few logic) this may be the case.
 However we all know that software is supposed to change and grow.
 Little by little the code base grows and its complexity increases.
 It's obvious that the architecture should change and evolve as well.

-But i've rarely have seen that happen. usually the reasoning goes as follows:
+But I've rarely have seen that happen. usually the reasoning goes as follows:

 + We are only just adding this one little extra feature/extension.
 + It is not worthwhile to split the application up into different models, to bring some structure into the application just now.